raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 * an inactivity timer (see {{keepalive}} and {{inactivetimer}})
 * a keepalive timer (see {{keepalive}} and {{keepalivetimer}})

-The timeouts associated with these timers are called the inactivity timeout and the keepalive interval respectively.
+The timeouts associated with these timers are called the inactivity timeout and the keepalive interval, respectively.
 The term "Session Timeouts" is used to refer to this pair of timeout values.

 Resetting a timer means resetting the timer value to zero and starting the timer again.